Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 While CUBE formulas are excellent for internal analysis, sharing workbooks with the Data Model can be problematic:

-1. The Data Model includes all your source data, even if it's not displayed on a worksheet, which you may not want to share.
+1. The Data Model includes all your source data even if it's not displayed on a worksheet.
+You may not want to share all the data.

 2. It can confuse recipients who aren't familiar with the Data Model.